YEH-YU-YANG/NTHU-Hardware-Design-and-Lab/README.md

 # NTHU-Hardware-Design-and-Lab

-Prof : C.T Huang
+Prof : C.T Huang <br>
 Semester : 2023 fall

-These are the code and reports for all the hardware design experiments in the lab.
+This repository aims to store codes and reports for all hardware design and lab homeworks.

 ## Lab 0 -  FPGA Tutorial and Test-Your-Own-FPGA Demo